 The sky is the limit when it comes to style using a top cover with triple sheeting.
 From Cumulus® textured top covers to Imagepoint for custom printed designs, design options are limitless.
 Change your room’s aesthetic with only a swap of the top cover.
 No need to replace a costly bedspread or duvet.

-You can choose to “combine” your bed scarf with your top cover – either with an Top Cover with Integrated Bed Scarf or a custom Imagepoint design.
-Bonus if you combine your bedscarf and top cover: one less item to worry about washing and keeping clean.
+You can choose to “combine” your bed scarf with your top cover with a custom Imagepoint design.
+This means one less item to worry about washing and keeping clean.

 In addition to triple sheeting, we recommend protecting your mattress and pillow investments with an antimicrobial mattress encasement and pillow protectors.
 Keep not only viruses, bacteria, mold, fungus, and mildew out of your mattresses, but also other allergens, bed bugs, and pet dander as well.